Evidence-based actions for psychological competencies and demands

 • The information in Trauma in organizations can help reduce the negative mental health effects from exposure to both expected and unexpected traumatic incidents at work.

 • Review the psychological demands of the job regularly with each employee.
 Ensure that any risks or threats to psychological safety are identified and mitigated.
+Use the tips in Protect your team from psychological injury to help.

 • Refer to Performance management for tips on how to do this.